hthompson-a10/a10-nlbaas2oct/README.md

 ## Usage

-## Step 1: Copy the config file from the projet to another directory
+## Step 1: Copy the config file from the project to another directory
 ```
 cp /path/to/a10-nlbaas2oct/a10_nlbaas2oct.conf /path/to/another/directory
 ```